kraftp/hcura_website/ncrc/ncrc_2016/faq.md

 No, as a plenary presenter you will not present a poster.
 This also means you would not be competing for the poster competition prizes.
 You will, however, be speaking to a group of ~50-70 other participants via a PowerPoint presentation.
 Plenary speakers are awarded $150.00.

+Update: Plenary presenters are not required to present posters at the conference.
+However, doing so will provide you with the opportunity to receive valuable feedback on your research, communication, and presentation skills.
+We highly recommend presenting a poster, although plenaries speakers are not eligible to compete for the poster competition awards.

 **I don’t think I can attend for all three days of the conference — should I still apply?**

 All participants must attend all three days of the conference.